Tesla’s Model 3 Now Has The Ability To Magically Park Itself Thanks To New Summon Feature

 Just like Tesla’s Model S and Model X, the Model 3 now has the ability to magically park itself with the handy Summon feature which was part of the new 2018.24 software update.
 Drivers should take note that it also has the capability to open and close garage doors as well.
-Tesla have confirmed that by using Summon, their Model 3 can drive itself up to 39 feet unless it finds an obstacle blocking the car’s way, which it is able to detect through the use of ultrasonic sensors.
+Tesla has confirmed that by using Summon, their Model 3 can drive itself up to 39 feet unless it finds an obstacle blocking the car’s way, which it is able to detect through the use of ultrasonic sensors.

 While Tesla’s Summon feature is only meant to be used on private property, Model 3 owners now no longer have to worry about getting into their cars, opening garage doors and then waiting for them to shut again before they drive off.
 Your car will do it all for you and be ready to drive as soon as you exit your house.
 And as The Drive note, if you happen to be at a friend’s home and are worried about your car possibly blocking the path of another, Summon will alleviate all your concerns.